L2-Lagrange/LM1875/README.md

 The performance could be significantly improved by using a better signal source, and passive crossovers.
 It can also be a modular part of an active crossover system.
 I suspect the performance would be quite hi-fi with those improvements, however the practical build version has great performance.

+For this build I used semiconductors, bulk caps, and capacitors for the zobel network that were sourced from digikey.
+Components like connectors, resistors, some ceramic capacitors, etc.... were sourced from Amazon

+Below is the schematic for the LM1875 power stage.
+It has a buffered voltage reference, and a buffered phase splitter.
+The two power stages are effectively identical, other than their input voltages being inverted.
 <p align="center">
   <img src="Schematic_LM1875PowerStage.jpg" width="400">
 </p>

+Below is the schematic for the bluetooth reciever board.
+The 35khz filter is very important.
+Without it the signal is very noisy, but the filter significantly improves it.
+If your bluetooth reciever draws much more than ~15mA, an SMPS is likely required because 24->5V causes linear regulators to get quite hot with modest current.
+This board also uses its own Vref buffer, and has a simple pi filter prior to the regulator stages.
 <p align="center">
   <img src="Schematic_Reciever.jpg" width="400">
 </p>

 The Bluetooth Reciever: (I could not find an exact datasheet for the chips)